GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 NOTE::

-  By default, the GNU compiler is used by GGEMS on Linux.
-CLANG can be also used.
-To change the compiler you have to open the CMakeLists.txt file and change the compiler.
-Empty the CMAKE cache before to launch the compilation.
+  By default, the GNU compiler is used on Linux.
+CLANG can also be used.
+The compiler can be modify in the CMakeLists.txt file and empty the CMAKE cache.

 In the previous images 'YOUR_PATH' is automatically found by CMAKE.
-The CMAKE parameters shown previously are explained :ref:`here <CMAKE Params>`.
+CMAKE parameters shown previously are explained :ref:`here <CMAKE Params>`.
 Last step, compile and install GGEMS.

 .. code-block:: console